MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/manual-validation.md

 When the Manual validation task is activated during a pipeline, it displays a message bar containing  a link that opens the Manual validation dialog containing the instructions.
-After carrying out the manual steps, the administrator or user can choose to resume the deployment, or reject it.
+After carrying out the manual steps, the administrator or user can choose to resume the run, or reject it.
-Users with 'Queue builds' permission on the pipeline can resume or reject the task.
+Users with 'Queue builds' permission on the pipeline can resume or reject the run.

 ## Example